thenexthub/Codira/docs/proposals/DeclarationTypeChecker.rst

 Phases of Type Checking
 -----------------------

-Type checking for Swift can be divided into a number of phases, where each phase depends on information from the previous phases.
+Type checking for Codira can be divided into a number of phases, where each phase depends on information from the previous phases.
 A phase may depend on information from another declaration also computed in that phase; such cases need to manage dependencies carefully to detect and diagnose circular dependencies.
 The granularity of phases can differ: earlier phases tend to more global in nature, while later phases tend to be at a much finer granularity (per-declaration, per-``TypeRepr``, etc.).
 Generally speaking, we want to minimize the amount of work the type checker performs by moving a given declaration only up to the phase that's absolutely required to make a decision.

 **Parsing**: Parsing produces untyped ASTs describing the structure of the code.
 Name lookup can find module-scope names in the current module, but any lookup for nested names or names from other modules is unavailable at this point.
 This is a global phase, because we need to have parsed at least the top-level declarations of each file to enable name lookup.